 The WordPress Firewall Plugins

-When installed these type of plugins “sit” between your visitor and your WordPress.
+When installed WordPress firewall plugins “sit” between your visitor and your WordPress.
 They check every incoming HTTP request reaching a WordPress blog or website, and should it be malicious it is dropped rather than passed over to WordPress.
 What does this mean?
 If you have a plugin installed on your WordPress that is vulnerable to an SQL Injection vulnerability, when the hacker tries to exploit such vulnerability by sending specific HTTP requests to your WordPress, these requests are blocked hence the vulnerability cannot be exploited.

 The WordPress Monitoring and Auditing Plugins